 Master of Public Health

-Matriculation requires commitment to a rigorous course of study, such that degee can be earned through two years of full time or four years of part time study, The curriculum is delivered by 10 primary faculty members and several secondary faculty from across the university.
-The program is tailored to both the needs of working professionals and students who wish to participate in full time study with classes offered in afternoon and evening sessions.
+Matriculation requires commitment to a rigorous course of study, such that degree can be earned through two years of full time or four years of part time study.
+The MPH program is tailored to both the needs of working professionals and students who wish to participate in full time study with classes offered in afternoon and evening sessions as well as online.

 Dr. Grace Lartey

 Director, Undergraduate and Master of Public Health Programs

 Academic Complex 129D

 Request for Third Party Comments:

 The WKU Public Health programs will participate in a review for accreditation by the Council on Education for Public Health (CEPH) from March 17-18, 2016.
 CEPH will accept third-party comments about the 2016 self-study (available for download above) as well as general commentary about the program’s practices, procedures, and policies.
 Comments must be submitted in written format (either e-mail or printed).
 Other forms of commentary will not be accepted.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,

 Note: documents in Excel format (XLS) require Microsoft Viewer,